-Putting all of this together
+Putting all of this together for part 2

-- I recommend forming your own study guide based on the Part 3 topic list (which is very detailed) and the MOC reading list (which is pretty comprehensive) - On the next few pages, I will list all of the detailed Part 3 topics and what references I think you need to know. - My own personal ABR parts 2/3 study guide is formatted like this, but it includes explanations/figures/equations and is 100 pages long.
-Constructing that guide made studying structured and will serve as my reference for future MOC exams...if we actually will have them... - I have bolded references I found particularly useful
+- I recommend forming your own study guide based on the Part 3 topic list (which is very detailed) and the MOC reading list (which is pretty comprehensive) - My own personal ABR parts 2/3 study guide is formatted like this, but it includes explanations/figures/equations and is 100 pages long.
+Constructing that guide made studying structured and will serve as my reference for future MOC exams.